JustAnotherHeroRiding/CS50/Lesson 2 - Arrays/Lesson 2 - Arrays Notes.md

 ### Scrabble
 - Using the array provided, score each word depending on the letters used in the word
 - Afterwards print the word

+### Readability
+- The instructions for this exercise are very explanatory